cuelang/cuelang.org/content/en/docs/integrations/yaml.md

 ### Parse

-The converse is also possible
+The inverse is also possible
 {{< blocks/sidebyside >}}
 <div class="col">
 {{< highlight none >}}